aseveritt/2018-10-11-SF/index.md

 </iframe>
 {% endif %}

 <h4>This is a homepage where you can find times and what will be covered.
-Mainly this will serve as as a centralized place to locate any documents/topics we cover and will remain active indefinetly.
-I will update it with any links/references we use at the end.
+Mainly this will serve as as a centralized place to locate any documents and topics we cover and will remain active indefinetly.
+I will update the "Resources Page" tab with any links or references we use at the end.
 As always, ask me if you have any questions/suggestions. </h4>

 <h2 id="general">General Information</h2>